 The birthplace of the Renaissance, the cradle of Western modern civilization.
-Many are the nicknames Tuscany’s capital earned throughout the centuries.
-As one of the major tourist hubs and a must in every first-timer Italy itinerary, there are so many things to do in Florence that only one trip is never enough.
+Many are the nicknames that Tuscany’s capital earned throughout the centuries.
+As one of the major tourist hubs and a must in every first-timer Italy itinerary or any of the best Italy guided tours, there are so many things to do in Florence that only one trip is never enough.

-In this article, you will find some of the best places to visit in Florence so you can decide by yourself what to do the first time you are here and what to leave to your next holiday.
-And if you have some more time in your hands, try to include any of these day trips from Florence such as a tour to Pisa and an excursion to Siena medieval town.
+In this article, you will find some of the best places to visit in Florence so you can decide for yourself what to do the first time you are here and what to leave for your next holiday.
+And if you have some more time on your hands, try to include any of these day trips from Florence such as a tour to Pisa and an excursion to Siena medieval town.

 Things to do in Florence, the birthplace of the Renaissance